PavanRangani/docs/docs/prd/investments/IPS.md

 - Allows to Download PDF file for any IPS in history.
 - Downloaded File name: `{legal-entity-name}-ips-report.pdf`

+### Asset allocation table fields

+- Based on the  date of IPS, shows field names of the Assets allocation table in `Add` or `Amend`

+- If date is set after 01/01/2020, table shows `New field names`.
+Otherwise shows `Old field names`

+- For e.g.
+  1. Suppose any IPS is created on 11/01/2019, it will show old field names
+  2. Suppose any IPS is created on 11/01/2019 and its amendment is created on 12/01/2019.
+During Amend It will still show old field names in table.
+  3. Suppose any IPS is created on 11/01/2019 and its amendment is created on 07/14/2020.
+During Amend It will still show new field names in table.
+  4. Suppose any IPS is created on 02/15/2020, it will show new field names
+  5. Suppose any IPS is created on 11/01/2019 and its amendment is created on 07/14/2020.
+During Amend It will still show new field names in table.

 ## Restore unsaved changes